3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae

 A number of different interpolation methods exist which avoid any additional extrema in the interpolant. \citet{Steffen1990} introduced a strictly monotonic interpolation scheme for the use in numerical hydrodynamics.
-Similar methods were brought to the attention of the wider astrophysical community by \citet{Auer2003}.
-We refer the reader therein for an introduction to piecewise monotonic interpolation.
+Similar methods, such as piecewise monotonic interpolation were brought to the attention of the wider astrophysical community by \citet{Auer2003}.

 While $n$ data points can be used to construct a unique Lagrange polynomial of the order $n-1$, one can also construct higher-order polynomials by fixing the derivatives at the data points.
 Constructing an interpolant polynomial by making use of fixed derivatives is known as Hermite interpolation.
 One can use parabolic or cubic interpolation between two points $i$ and $i+1$ by fixing the derivatives at either a single or both points respectively.
 By supplying suitable estimates of these derivatives one can easily avoid spurious extrema in the interpolant.